New Millennium, Sir? Part Two

 Unique

-The Crawford had transmission problems and despite replacing the entire mechanism, they too fell out early in the race.
+The Crawford had transmission problems and despite replacing the entire mechanism, they too fell out early in the proceedings.

 Intersport Lola